AMBU-The-Unified-HealthCare-System/Ambuvians2.0-Phase-Website/README.md

 # Project Name: Website 2.0

 ## Project Description:
 This Git repository is dedicated to the development of Ambuvians Website 2.0, which represents the next phase of our website.
-The project is built using the <b>Model-View-Controller (MVC) architecture<b> to ensure a structured and maintainable codebase.
+The project is built using the [Model-View-Controller (MVC) architecture](#https://developer.mozilla.org/en-US/docs/Glossary/MVC) to ensure a structured and maintainable codebase.
 This README provides essential information for developers who will be working on this project.

 ## Table of Contents:
 - [Project Description](#project-description)